 The Vendee’s Royal connections

-France’s chateaux are a symbol of fairytales, of knights and jesters, Kings and Queens, Lords and Ladies.
+relatively France’s chateaux are a symbol of fairytales, of knights and jesters, Kings and Queens, Lords and Ladies.
 They’ve long held a mystical otherworldly quality, even now, when so many are merely a shell, there’s something magical about a French Chateau.

-Here are a few of our favourites from around the Vendee.
+can i buy gabapentin in spain Here are a few of our favourites from around the Vendee.

-Home of the Dukes of Brittany, Nantes has a wealth of history waiting to be explored.
+Orleans Home of the Dukes of Brittany, Nantes has a wealth of history waiting to be explored.

 The castle of the Dukes of Brittany is a perfect starting point for a day trip to Nantes as it explains the history of this impressive city spanning the centuries.